 Projects in Myanmar

 Large areas urgently need surveying, as potential elephant habitat is at risk of deforestation, especially now that the country is more open to international trade.
-Conflicts between elephants and people living in areas converted for settlements and farming is becoming widespread, and survival of wild elephant populations is also threatened by the capture of live elephants.
+Conflicts between elephants and people living in areas converted for settlements and farming is becoming widespread.
+The survival of wild elephant populations is under enormous threat from poaching for ivory, skins and the smuggling of elephant calves into Thailand for the tourist trade.